The glassy random laser: replica symmetry breaking in the intensity fluctuations of emission spectra

-As the system size becomes sufficiently large the free energy disorder sample-to-sample fluctuations die out and the free energy becomes independent of disorder, \emph{self- averaging}.
-For $N\to\infty$ the physical value of the matrices follows from the maximization of the free energy functional.
-To maximize $F$ an Ansatz on the structure of $Q, R$ is necessary.
-It can be shown \cite{Antenucci14a,AntenucciThesis} that the {\sl replica symmetric} solution with $Q_{\sfa\sfb}$ and $R_{\sfa\sfb}$ independent of $\sfa$ and $\sfb$ ($\sfa\neq\sfb$) does not lead to a thermodynamically stable solution in the whole phase space: one must hence resort to a RSB.
-Following the Parisi scheme \cite{MPVBook} the overlap matrices are then taken $\mathcal{R}$-step RSB matrix, with $\mathcal{R}\to \infty$ for a continuous full RSB (FRSB).
+.5 cm {\sffamily \bfseries Results} \\ {\sffamily \bfseries The Random Laser Transition.} Given the quenched randomness of the $J$'s, any observable depends on the particular realization of the disorder.
+Thus, the relevant quantity is the disorder averaged free energy $F=- {\overline{\ln Z_J}}/\beta$, where the overline denotes the average over the distribution of quenched disordered couplings.
+This can be analytically evaluated using the replica method \cite{Edwards75,MPVBook}, as reported in the Methods.
+In this procedure the evaluation of the relevant thermodynamic quantities is achieved considering $n$ identical replicas (i.e., copies) of the system that act as probes exploring the multi-state phase space of the system.
+Further on, evaluating the distance between the replicas in terms of their similarity, termed {\em overlap}, one can retrieve the physical overlaps of the thermodynamic states \cite{Parisi83}.

+In the complex amplitude spherical model, equation (\ref{eq:effective_Hamiltonian}), the order parameter of the replica theory turns out to be given by the overlap between amplitudes of replica $\sfa$ and replica $\sfb$:

-{\em{Intensity Fluctuation Overlap} ---} Depending on the value of $J_{2,4}$ the solution of the RL model Eq. (\ref{eq:effective_Hamiltonian}) displays phases with different RSB structures, ranging from $1$-step 1RSB, to 1+FRSB and FRSB \cite{Crisanti04,CrisantiLeuzzi_sp_NPB}.
-The nontrivial structure of the overlaps, Eqs. (\ref{eq:definition_M},\ref{eq:overlap_matrices_RL}), implies that identical copies of the system, with the same interaction network and submitted to the same thermodynamic conditions, show different values for microscopic observables at equilibrium and the ergodicity is broken in many distinct equivalent states.
-From an experimental point of view no phase correlations measurement, required for the evaluation of the order parameters of Eq (\ref{eq:overlap_matrices_RL}), is available so far to our knowledge.
-Only magnitudes $|a_k|$ are measured and not their phases $\phi_k=\arg(a_k)$.
+This Parisi overlap $Q$ identifies the onset of a RL regime at a given critical value of the pumping, or, otherwise, at a critical temperature at fixed pumping, since random lasing is known to occur also decreasing temperature, besides increasing pumping \cite{Wiersma01,Wiersma02,Nakamura10}.
+Any nontrivial structure of the values taken by $Q_{\sfa \sfb}$ implies that identical copies of the system, with the same interaction network and submitted to the same thermodynamic conditions, show different sets of values for microscopic observables at equilibrium and the ergodicity is broken in distinct equivalent states.